-Tax on R8 000 (salary per month) according to the monthly tables 380 Employees' Tax on the advance salary of R18 000 (R380 x 3) is 1140
+Tax on R8 000 (salary per month) according to the monthly tables 336 Employees' tax on the advance salary of R18 000 (R380 x 3) is 1140

-17.7 OVERTIME PAYMENTS
+15.7 OVERTIME PAYMENTS

-Remuneration definition in Paragraph 1 of the 4th Schedule
+Remuneration definition in Paragraph 1 of the Fourth Schedule

-Overtime amounts paid to employees are subject to the deduction of Employees' Tax.
+Overtime amounts paid to employees are subject to the deduction of employee's tax

-• Employees' Tax on overtime payments is not calculated differently from tax on salaries.
-Any overtime payment must be added to the salary (remuneration) for the specific period and the Employees' Tax must be determined by using the applicable tax deduction tables.
+Employees' tax on overtime payments is not calculated differently from tax on salaries.
+Any overtime payment must be added to the salary for the specific period and the employees' tax must be determined by using the applicable tax deduction tables.

-• The overtime payment must be reflected under code 3601 on the IRP5/IT3(a).
+• The overtime payment must be reflected under code 3601 on the IRP5/IT3(a)

-A monthly paid employee (below 65) received R6 000 salary and R900 overtime in June.
+A monthly paid employee (below 65) received R6 000 salary and R900 overtime in June